 On another occasion during a festival to raise money for the Congregational Church in 1880, the prize of a diamond ring was raffled off and given to the most popular woman in the Black Hills.
 Though many popular white women competed against her for the honor, men and women alike voted for Aunt Lou, who easily won the coveted prize.

-Continuing to accumulate her hard earned money, Aunt Lou decided that she had cooked long enough and sold the Rustic Hotel in 1885 to a Mrs. A.M.
+Continuing to accumulate her hard-earned money, Aunt Lou decided that she had cooked long enough and sold the Rustic Hotel in 1885 to a Mrs. A.M.
 Porter.
 She soon purchased a ranch in between Sundance and Beulah, Wyoming.
-There, she was actively engaged in raising horses and cattle with the help of a hired a man named George Baggely, who worked for her for the next twenty years.
+There, she was actively engaged in raising horses and cattle with the help of a hired a man named George Baggely, who worked for her for the next 20 years.

 Lucretia “Aunt Lou” Marchbanks died in 1911 and is buried in the little cemetery in Beulah, Wyoming.